-This Product Manual includes instructions for setting up and operating the Vess A3120 Storage Appliance for Video Surveillance.
+This Product Manual includes instructions for setting up and operating the available hardware versions of the Vess A3340P Storage Appliance for Video Surveillance.
+These models include the Vess A3340Ps and Vess A3340Pd.
+For convenience, these models are referred to as simply Vess A3340P when describing features or operations common to all models.
 The specific model name is used only when it is necessary to distinguish one model from the other available models.